The Only Major Actors Still Alive From Happy Days

 Lynda Goodfriend

-Lynda Goodfriend made her "Happy Days" premiere during season five as Richie's main squeeze Lori Beth Allen, and hung around for one season after Howard's departure.
+Lynda Goodfriend made her "Happy Days" premiere during season 5 as Richie's main squeeze Lori Beth Allen, and hung around for one season after Howard's departure.
 With Richie in the military, the writers struggled to keep her character interesting; Lori Beth's most memorable moments wound up being her acceptance of Richie's over-the-phone marriage proposal and the Fonzie-assisted delivery of her first child.

 Goodfriend went on to make appearances in "Happy Days" creator Garry Marshall's films "Nothing in Common," "Beaches," "Pretty Woman," and "Exit to Eden."
-She also directed the TV pilot for the Marshall produced "Four Stars" before becoming the Acting Chair of the New York Film Academy (a title she holds to this day).
+She also directed the TV pilot for the Marshall-produced "Four Stars" before becoming the Acting Chair of the New York Film Academy (a title she holds to this day).

 Cathy Silvers